kehribar/infercat/Readme.md

 # Usage

 For a complete example see `/examples/mnist` folder.
+It runs trough all 10000 test images and calculates accuracy metric.

 ## Tensorflow model creation